What is Public Safety Act of Jammu & Kashmir: All you need to know

 Public Safety Act is a defensive detention law that allows taking a person into custody to prevent the maintenance of the law and order.

-Context: Former Jammu-Kashmir Chief Minister Farooq Abdullah has been booked under the Public Safety Act (PSA) on September 16.
-He had been kept under house arrest since the revocation of Article 370 of the Indian Constitution.
+Omar Abdullah's father and another former J&K Chief Minister Farooq Abdullah was booked under the Public Safety Act (PSA) on September 16, 2019.
+He had also been kept under house arrest since the revocation of Article 370 of the Indian Constitution.

 What is Public Safety Act of Jammu & Kashmir?